-The Sandoval County Seed Library, a project of the Sandoval County Master Gardeners, freely distributes vegetable, herb and flower seeds to the public.
+The Sandoval County Seed Library is a project of the Sandoval County Master Gardeners, which freely distributes vegetable, herb and flower seeds to the public and teaches seed saving.
 We work to preserve the area’s agricultural heritage by promoting the use of regionally adapted seed, building genetic diversity and strengthening food security through education and a culture of sharing.

 The seed library is similar to a public library, but instead of checking out books, you check out seeds and plant a garden.
 Then we ask you to save seed from the best of these plants; save some for yourself and return a portion of them to the seed library.
 Thus the cycle is complete and more people can check out seeds.

 Sandoval County Seed Library is self-serve and operates on the honor system.
 You do not need a library card to use the Seed Library.
 You become a member when you withdraw seeds to plant or donate seeds to the Seed Library.

 A commitment to growing plants from seeds helps to preserve New Mexico's agricultural heritage by producing regionally adapted seed.
 The seeds you save and return are a gift to your community.
 We hope you learn much, experience the joy of gardening, and enjoy the fruits of your labor.

 At harvest time, please take some extra steps to save seeds for others.
 We ask that a portion of the seeds you save from the strongest, tastiest, and most vigorous plants be returned to the Seed Library to keep the library self-sustaining.